-From Shakaland and the morning's cultural activity, we make our way to the Hluhluwe uMfolozi Park where we would spend the night at Hilltop Camp.
-The accommodation here is in a brick under thatch chalet, each bedroom with its own private bathroom/wash-basin and toilet.
-Each chalet is also equipped with a fridge.
+Hluhluwe/Umfolozi Park where we would spend two nights at Hilltop Camp.
+The accommodation here is in a chalet, each with its own private bathroom/washbasin and toilet.
+These chalets are also equipped with a fridge.

-After our morning game viewing we leave the Hluhluwe/Umfolozi Park, making our way to Reilly's Rock (or similar).
-Situated in the Mliliwane Game Sanctuary, Reilly's Rock's unique lodge has been tastefully decorated in keeping with its colonial roots by Swaziland's leading conservation team.
+After breakfast and a game drive we travel through rural Swaziland where we overnight at Reilly’s Rock (or similar).
+Situated in the Mliliwane Game Sanctuary, Reilly’s Rock’s unique lodge has been tastefully decorated in keeping with its colonial roots by Swaziland's leading conservation team.
 Notwithstanding the necessary subtle additions and renovations, the house still stands as it was built almost a century ago.
 Mliliwane Game Reserve is Swaziland's pioneer conservation area and is situated in a beautiful, secluded sanctuary in Swaziland's Valley of Heaven, the Ezulwini Valley, an area between Mbabane and Manzini.

 The Sanctuary covers 4,560 hectares and comprises of a southern and northern section.
 The southern section is predominately open grassland plains with middleveld vegetation, stretching up onto the striking Nyonyane Mountain with its exposed granite peak known as the "Rock of Execution".
 Nyonyane is where ancient San once lived and where Swazi Royal graves are situated giving historical significance.